-Temporal resolution is further influenced by the choice between mono- and multisegment reconstruction (Figure 7).
-The mono-segment reconstruction mode is typically applied in HR < 65-75 bpm, the upper limit depending on the effective temporal resolution (gantry rotation time) of the available equipment.
-When used in higher HR, the delivered temporal resolution is insufficient to provide high quality images.
-In such instances, multisegment reconstruction is typically used to improve the temporal resolution.
-In multisegment acquisitions, several partial scans at a given position are acquired, multiplying the temporal resolution by a factor equal to the number of segments.
+of segments.
 Contrary to monosegment reconstructions, at least two heartbeats are needed, which can be acquired prospectively or retrospectively.
 Multisegment data acquisition can be applied in a prospective triggering mode, if the detector array is large enough to cover a substantial part of the cardiac volume per rotation.
-In retrospective ECG-gated acquisitions, multisegment reconstructions require a smaller pitch for similar heart rates compared to monosegment reconstructions to provide sufficient data redundancy with regard to the actual HR.^{3, 35} Disadvantages of multisegment reconstructions include the requirement that all segments' imaging should be done within exactly the same phase of the cardiac cycle, and spatially adjacent segments have to be imaged in the same cardiac phase to build-up smooth half-scan intervals.
-Unfortunately, variations in consecutive cardiac cycles tend to increasingly lower image quality using multisegment reconstruction as compared to monosegment.
-Moreover, in retrospective gated acquisitions there is a complex relationship between the cardiac cycle duration (heart rate), the rotation speed and multisegment reconstruction.^{36, 37} prospective and high-pitch spiral scans, the acquisition is automatically suspended and delayed to a following heartbeat when HR changes are detected.37
+In retrospective ECG-gated acquisitions, multisegment reconstructions require a smaller pitch for similar HRs than monosegment reconstructions to provide sufficient data redundancy with regard to the actual HR.
+Disadvantages of multisegment reconstructions include the requirement that all segment imaging should be performed within exactly the same phase of the cardiac cycle, and spatially adjacent segments have to be imaged in the same cardiac phase to build-up smooth half-scan intervals.
+Unfortunately, variations in consecutive cardiac cycles tend to increasingly lower image quality using multisegment reconstruction as compared with monosegment.
+Moreover, in retrospective gated acquisitions, there is a complex relationship between the cardiac cycle duration (HR), the rotation speed and multisegment reconstruction.

 Other recently introduced motion-reducing software algorithms include automated boundary detection and algorithms using information from adjacent cardiac phases within a single cardiac cycle to characterize vessel motion (Figure 8).
-As such, actual vessel position is determined at the target phase and adaptively compensated to reduce unexpected motion.38
+As such, actual vessel position is determined at the target phase and adaptively compensated to reduce unexpected motion.

-Strategies to tackle arrhythmia depend on the type of acquisition: (i) for retrospective spiral acquisitions, arrhythmia-induced artifacts can be countered with retrospectively editing of the reconstruction phases based on the continuous ECG registration during the acquisition; (ii) for
+Strategies to tackle arrhythmia depend on the type of acquisition: (i) for retrospective spiral acquisitions, arrhythmia-induced artefacts can be countered with retrospective editing of the reconstruction phases based on the continuous ECG registration during the acquisition; (ii) for prospective and high-pitch spiral scans, the acquisition is automatically suspended and delayed to a following heartbeat when HR changes are detected.

-The in-plane spatial resolution of CT theoretically approximates the 0.1 and 0.2 mm spatial resolution of intravascular ultrasound and catheter angiography respectively.
-However, in clinical practice, the in-plane spatial resolution is limited to approximately 0.5 mm by the use of smoothing convolution reconstruction algorithms.
-Although such a spatial resolution is sufficient for the assessment of significant coronary artery stenosis in vessels of 1.5 mm or more in diameter, it may remain inadequate to assess stent patency and to confidently grade coronary stenosis in severely calcified arteries.^{39, 40}
+The in-plane spatial resolution of CT theoretically approximates the 0.1 mm and 0.2 mm spatial resolution of intravascular ultrasound and catheter angiography, respectively.
+However, in clinical practice, the in-plane spatial resolution is limited to approximately 0.5 mm by the use of smoothing convolution